NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap/ontap-san/configuration.rst

 username                  Username to connect to the cluster/SVM.
 Used for credential-based auth. password                  Password to connect to the cluster/SVM.
-Used for credential-based auth. svm                       Storage virtual machine to use                                                                    Derived if an SVM managementLIF is specified igroupName                Name of the igroup for SAN volumes to use                                                         "trident" username                  Username to connect to the cluster/SVM password                  Password to connect to the cluster/SVM storagePrefix             Prefix used when provisioning new volumes in the SVM.
+Used for credential-based auth. svm                       Storage virtual machine to use                                                                    Derived if an SVM managementLIF is specified igroupName                Name of the igroup for SAN volumes to use                                                         "trident-<backend-UUID>" username                  Username to connect to the cluster/SVM password                  Password to connect to the cluster/SVM storagePrefix             Prefix used when provisioning new volumes in the SVM.
 Once set this **cannot be updated**         "trident"